mulqueenr/mulqueenr.github.io/docs/side_projects/3d_scatterplots.md

 AACGCAATAAGAAGTCTATCGTTGCGCGTTCTATCA  -1.022839314  0.342407963 -0.949501479  0 #EA8C55
 ```

 Note: the annot column is not necessary for the render, and can be filled with a dummy variable.
-Later in the render, I'll show a way to highlight select groups if you do want to use the annot column.
+In a later render, I'll show a way to highlight select groups if you do want to use the annot column.

 Required software
 - Blender v 2.93 or higher ([link](https://www.blender.org/))